PrithivirajDamodaran/Gramformer/README.md

 ```

 ### Challenge with generative models
-While as proposed Gramformer can help post-process outputs from the generative models, Gramformer by in itself a generative model, so the question comes who will post-process the post-processor ?
+While Gramformer aims to post-process outputs from the generative models, Gramformer itself is a generative model.
+So the question arises, who will post-process the Gramformer outputs ?
 (I know, very meta :-)).
-All generative models have the tendency to generate spurious text sometimes which we cannot control.
-So to make sure the gramformer grammar corrections (highlights) are as accurate as possible, It will soon come with a quality estimator (QE) that can estimate the error correction quality score, use that as a filter on Top-N candidates and return only the best based on the score.
+In general all generative models have the tendency to generate spurious text sometimes, which we cannot control.
+So to make sure the gramformer grammar corrections (and highlights) are as accurate as possible, A quality estimator (QE) will be added.
+It can estimate a error correction quality score and use that as a filter on Top-N candidates to return only the best based on the score.

 ### Correcter with QE estimator - [Coming soon !]
 ```python